 Filoli Estate & Gardens is just 25 miles south of San Francisco.
-Filoli estate is surrounded by nearly 700 acres of park land, 16 of which are beautifully landscaped gardens.
+The Filoli estate is surrounded by nearly 700 acres of parkland, 16 of which are beautifully landscaped gardens.
 Guided and self-guided tours are offered 6 days a week.
-Anyone interested in history or gardening will love this day trip.
+Anyone interested in gardening will love this day trip.

 Filoli was built 10 years after the 1906 San Francisco earthquake and was seen at the time of its building as a symbol of hope amid ruin.
 Its English Renaissance gardens are considered among the finest recreated antique English gardens in North America.

 Delicately beautiful flowers, huge trees, manicured lawns, and shrubbery fill the grounds of the grand estate.
 Based on the season the garden is constantly changing.
 Docents provide a great deal of information about individual flowers and plants.
 We recommend that you take the 1-hour guided tour of the House or the Garden, especially if this is your first visit.

 There are 2 working orchards and a clock tower.
 A walkway made of trees through which guests can stroll.
 An impressive collection of camellia and citrus plants, and a large area entirely devoted to Japanese bonsai plants.
 Plus numerous open spaces in which to enjoy the serenity of the estate’s gardens.